 Lugoff-Elgin High School invites the community to attend its senior exhibition from 6 to 7 p.m.
 Dec.
 15 in the school cafeteria.

 In a bracing understatement, Penn State football coach Joe Paterno, 84, uttered a tragic epitaph to his abruptly ended legendary career, "With the benefit of hindsight, I wish I had done more."
 He is not alone.

-Among the animals available for adoption at the Walter M. Crowe Animal Shelter are George, a 3-year-old neutered Beagle, and Pepsi, a female calico cat.
+Among the animals available for adoption at the Walter M. Crowe Animal Shelter are Heather, a 2-year-old spayed Beagle dog, and a female black-and-white short-haired cat.
 The adoption donation includes spaying or neutering.
 The shelter, located at the south end of Fair Street and managed by the Kershaw County Humane Society, is open 10 a.m. to 5 p.m.
 Tuesday through Friday and 10 a.m. to 1 p.m.
 Saturday.
 The shelter is closed Sunday and Monday.
 For information on the shelter or to check for a missing pet, call 425-6016 or e-mail firstname.lastname@example.org.
-The shelter's ...
+The shelter ...